Boost Weight Loss Success With Propel Water’s Calorie-Free Formula

 There is not much research out there discussing how many sports drinks a person can drink in a day, so the only thing to do here is to break down the nutrition facts of Propel Water to determine, the old-fashioned way, if it can theoretically be dangerous to drink too many Propels in a day.

-Considering it is non-nutritive, though, for people wondering “is Propel Water good for losing weight?”, the answer is yes.
+Considering it is non-nutritive, though, for people wondering if Propel Water is good for losing weight, the answer is yes.

-According to Nutrition Value, a website that compiles various nutritional values, Propel Water contains the following nutrients and vitamins:4
+According to Nutrition Value, a website that compiles various nutritional values, Propel Water contains the following nutrients and vitamins:7

 • Calories: 0